 Common Supply Chain Security Frameworks & Approaches

-You don’t have to build this from scratch, and that’s the good news.
-Most security teams start by aligning their program to proven frameworks, then layer in automation to keep up with the scale and speed your business demands.
+You don’t have to build a program from scratch.
+Most security teams align with proven frameworks and layer in automation to keep pace with scale and complexity.

-Standards and frameworks: The NIST Cybersecurity Framework gives you a solid structure built around five core functions that organize your vendor oversight.
-ISO 27001 sets a baseline for information security management.
-ISO 28000 adds a supply chain-specific lens.
-And if you want practical, real-world guidance, CISA’s playbooks and advisories are a great place to start.
+• Standards and frameworks.
+The NIST Cybersecurity Framework provides a structured approach to vendor oversight.
+ISO 27001 establishes a baseline for information security management, while ISO 28000 adds a supply chain-specific lens.
+Guidance from the Cybersecurity and Infrastructure Security Agency offers practical, real-world direction.

 Benefits of Strong Supply Chain Security